 However, if you are one that has need for an overflow cover, I hope this helps you out in your planning and execution.
 You may even use this to come up with a better solution – let me know!

 Edit: Since I first wrote this, I have found another very useful reason to keep this filter cover on our tank.
 When I trim our plants, especially the very small leaves on the HC Cuba, the tank can get flooded with plant bits.
 Having this in place helps prevent many of those bits from getting into the filter section.
-For the days following my trim, I daily turn off the pump, remove and wash this screen, then replace.
-In a few days the bits are removed from the tank and the filter section stays clear of plants.
+For the days following my trim, I daily turn off the pump, remove and wash this screen (to dislodge the plants that are built up on it), then replace.
+In a few days and a few cycles of cleaning, the plant bits are removed from the tank and the filter section stays clear.